 We're looking for great teachers, principals, administrators, executives, and more.
 Join us today.

 A school can choose to use all their NYSLIB funding for approved AV materials or apportion a part for AV and part for traditional library/library reference books.
 This decision should be based on the individual school's need for the school year.
 Periodicals/Magazines/Newspapers intended exclusively for library use may be purchased with NYSLIB funds.
-Public Schools may order non-contract items with their ROC approval if required materials are unavailable from contracted vendors and/or can be purchased at a lower price.
+Public Schools may order non-contract items with their CFN approval if required materials are unavailable from contracted vendors and/or can be purchased at a lower price.
 This is limited to purchases totaling no more than $14,900 per vendor/per district/per fiscal year.
 In such cases, the following procedures should be followed by public schools:

 Items valued at $249.99 or more require three (3) bids.
 These bids should be attached to a Purchase Order made out to the lowest bidder.